FFTAI/rocs_client_py/README.md

 ```

-!> RoCS supports three types of robots: dog, car and human.
+**Note**: RoCS supports three types of robots: dog, car and human.
 The above statement creates an instance of the `Human` class and assigns it to the variable `human`.
 The `Human` class includes functionalities related to communication and interaction with the GR humanoid robot at the specified IP address.

 3. Control the robot.